 - Brussels, January 2016

 - Ottawa, July 2014

 Separately, the Atlantic Council convenes the D-10 Ambassadors Roundtable, which brings together Washington-based ambassadors for a regular series of consultations on global challenges.

 Origins of the D-10

 The “D-10” construct has its origins in a State Department policy planning staff initiative launched in 2008, which convened policy planning directors from US allies across the Atlantic and Pacific for a strategic dialogue on global challenges.
-Subsequently, Atlantic Council Senior Fellow Ash Jain and former State Department policy planning director David Gordon suggested that the D-10 could serve as a standing platform for strategic collaboration that would allow the U.S. and its like-minded allies to advance common interests and shared values.
+Subsequently, Atlantic Council Director for Democratic Order Ash Jain and former State Department policy planning director David Gordon suggested that the D-10 could serve as a standing platform for strategic collaboration that would allow the U.S. and its like-minded allies to advance common interests and shared values.
 The first D-10 Strategy Forum meeting was held in Ottawa in 2014.
-More recently, Mr. Jain and Matthew Kroenig, Deputy Director of the Atlantic Council’s Scowcroft Center for Strategy and Security, proposed that the G7 should be expanded to include Australia, South Korea, and possibly India, serving as a D-10 steering committee of democracies to advance a rules-based order.

 Note: The views expressed in the strategy papers reflect those solely of the co-authors, and are not intended to imply endorsement or approval by any other participants in the D-10 Strategy Forum.